16AA-Milsim/discourse-16aa-qualifications/README.md

 - Shows the highest qualification earned for each category, with colour-coded empty states when none are present.
 - Includes support for standalone qualifications outside of grouped hierarchies.
 - Adds an admin interface at `/admin/plugins/16aa-qualifications` for editing the group priority list and qualification definitions.
+- Keeps a pre-generated roster snapshot up to date via background jobs, so the public page loads quickly even during a cold visit.
 - Respects visibility and access options controlled via plugin site settings.

 ## Configuration